amir-khosravanizadeh/amir-khosravanizadeh.github.io/_pages/cv.md

 # cv

-I'...m currently working at [Institute Jacques Monod](https://www.ijm.fr/) in Paris, as a researcher.
+ currently working at [Institute Jacques Monod](https://www.ijm.fr/) in Paris, as a researcher.

 ---